otonyoadmin/miimindie/pages/03.mindful-1st/01._hero/hero.md

 ---

 # Mindful 1 <sup>**st**</sup>
+## Understand More Faster.
-#### uses the 2 truths, as a foundational ontology for the Mi-Mind processing solutions
+#### uses the Buddhist 2 truths, as a foundational ontology for the Mi-iMind _,willing to know now,_ emergent knowledge processing solutions
 #### Making clear core evanescent iStates available in any Me-Mind willing to know.
-## Understand 50&%Faster..

 Process orientation provides the way to create willing to know iStates in the present to follow the knowledge flow.